bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 have to type it in.
 I&apos;m going to paste it so you don&apos;t have to watch me type it because it&apos;s not that interesting to watch me type this, but I&apos;m going to paste it in here.
-But you can stop the lesson and go in and add this yourself.
+But you can stop the lesson and go in and add this yourself.</p>

-So just stop the lesson here and add these rules on your CSS tabs, angle bracket div set the pattern to 15 pixels, the background color and transition.
+<p>So just stop the lesson here and add these rules on your CSS tabs, angle
+bracket div set the pattern to 15 pixels, the background color and transition.
 We&apos;re going to be transitioning the opacity over 200 milliseconds using linear easing.
 So it&apos;s going to be the same speed